 The display area

-This area contains four columns.
+This area contains up to three columns.

 The Files column displays the name of the current workspace and a tree representation of the projects, groups and files included in the workspace.
 One or more of these icons are displayed: